 CeBIT - the Global Event for Digital Business

-Using the motto "discover d!conomy", selected CeBIT exhibitors will present the most thrilling showcases – making digitization tangible.
+Using the motto "discover d!conomy", selected CeBIT exhibitors presented the most thrilling showcases – making digitization tangible.
 Using our site map, you can keep track of the full range of digital diversity on display while having access to CeBIT highlights.
 You will learn about a self-driving bus, which recommends the best restaurant to its passengers.
 See drones that inspect transmission towers for damage.
 Compare the digital standards of your own company to the current benchmark.
-Experience this and much more.
 Go on a tour of discovery and experience all of the opportunities and possibilities that digitization has to offer.

 2017 Partner Country Japan